Nikki Lane on being a true outlaw, #MeToo in music and her vintage ski suit

 That individuality worked well for Lane after she dropped out of high school, moved to Los Angeles and, through sheer force of will, talked her way into well-paying fashion jobs.
-She eventually wound up in New York City, where she wrote her debut album “Walk of Shame” after a boyfriend left her and she was holed up in a 400 square-foot apartment with her thoughts.
+She eventually wound up in New York City, where she wrote her debut album, “Walk of Shame,” after a boyfriend left her and she was holed up in a 400 square-foot apartment with her thoughts.

-She has never stopped collecting clothes, which spawned her other blossoming creative venture: High Class Hillbilly, a vintage store in East Nashville that’s taken off like her music career.
+Lane has never stopped collecting clothes, which spawned her other blossoming creative venture: High Class Hillbilly, a vintage store in East Nashville that’s taken off like her music career.

 Out on the road, where she has toured almost nonstop for the last eight years, most recently behind her excellent third album, “Highway Queen,” Lane said her two creative passions run together.

 “I tried to encourage my band to stop smoking, but for as long as they do smoke cigarettes, their cigarette breaks are basically in the parking lots of antique malls,” she joked.
-“I personally am trying really hard to get into a bus, which is my next step, but it scares me a little bit because with the bus comes overnight drives while we sleep, which is awesome for the tour but sad for my thirsting because it will take out a lot of the pit stops.”
+“I personally am trying really hard to get into a bus, which is my next step, but it scares me a little bit because with the bus comes overnight drives while we sleep, which is awesome for the tour but sad for my thrifting because it will take out a lot of the pit stops.”

 About those pit stops: Lane has curated a network of vintage dealers from Los Angeles and Spokane to Dallas and Nashville, and plenty of stops between, which includes Goldmine Vintage in Denver, where she says she first discovered Ski Levi’s.